 This is a fairly straightforward task once you appreciate that you will need a large socket spanner to fit on the head of the filter canister.

 Lift the bonnet; the filter is inside the black canister down low between the front panel and the engine just to the right of the exhaust manifold.
 Needs a large socket (27mm) to undo the top nut - then the cover comes off and the filter is inside; my filter came out with the cover.
-Clean the cover and fit new sealing ring.
+Clean the cover and fit a new sealing ring after oiling it.